FedoraQt/QAdwaitaDecorations/README.md

 export QT_WAYLAND_DECORATION=adwaita
 ```

-From Qt 6.10.0, an implementation of this plugin was merged upstream.
+Newer version of Qt6 includes an implementation of this plugin.
 To force decorations from this plugin, set the QT_WAYLAND_DECORATION environment variable to the following value:
 ```
 export QT_WAYLAND_DECORATION=adwaita_new
 ```